-In accordance with Government Auditing Standards, we have also issued our report dated December 7, 2017, on our consideration of the Tennessee State School Bond Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, and contracts (including the bond resolutions) and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated December 13, 2019, on our consideration of the Tennessee State School Bond Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, and contracts (including the bond resolutions) and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Tennessee State School Bond Authority's internal control over financial reporting and compliance.